Spotlight on Prostate Cancer

 The prostate is a walnut-sized gland located between the bladder and the penis.
 The prostate is only found in men, is just in front of the rectum and forms part of the male reproductive system.
 The urethra runs through the middle of the prostate, from the bladder to the penis, allowing urine to flow out of the body.

 Prostate cancer develops when abnormal cells in the prostate gland grow more quickly and in an uncontrolled manner than in a normal prostate.
-Prostate cancer is generally a slow growing disease and a lot of men with low grade prostate cancer live without symptoms, without it spreading and becoming life-threatening for many years.
+Prostate cancer is generally a slow growing disease and a lot of people with low grade prostate cancer live without symptoms, without it spreading and becoming life-threatening for many years.
 However, high grade disease spreads rapidly and can be harmful.
 Appropriate management is very important.

-Prostate cancer is the second most common cancer diagnosed in Australia and the third most common cause of cancer death.
-One in six men will be diagnosed with prostate cancer by the age of 85.
-It is more common in older men, with 67 per cent of cases diagnosed in men over 65 years of age.
+Prostate cancer is the most common cancer diagnosed in Australia.
+One in six people will be diagnosed with prostate cancer by the age of 85.
+It is more common in older people, with 67 per cent of cases diagnosed in people over 65 years of age.

 In 2022, it is estimated that 24,217 new cases of prostate cancer will be diagnosed in Australia.

-The five-year survival rate for men diagnosed with prostate cancer has increased over the years from 60 per cent to 95 per cent.
+The five-year survival rate for people diagnosed with prostate cancer has increased over the years from 60 per cent to 95 per cent.
 Nearly all patients who present with localised disease will live beyond five years.
 Thanks to many advances in research and treatment, tremendous progress has been made.

-In 2020, it is estimated that there will be 3,152 deaths from prostate cancer in Australia.
+In 2022, it is estimated there will be 3,507 deaths from prostate cancer in Australia.

 Early prostate cancer usually does not display symptoms.
 Advanced prostate cancer symptoms can include: